hanabi/hanabi.github.io/README.md

 * Next, the player should perform an *Elimination Blind Play Riding Deduction*, and play the unrelated card.
 * After that, there will be only one card left with an *Elimination Note*, so they will go on to play the "true" card on their next turn.

+### The Elimination Bluff / The Elimination Layered Finesse

+* It is possible to lie to a player who has *Elimination Notes* on their hand and pretend like you are performing an *Elimination Finesse* on them, causing them to play their oldest card as per the convention.
+This can cause an unrelated playable card to play.
+* If the player who performed the clue was in *Bluff Position*, then it is to be treated like a *Bluff*, and thus they will not know where the actual *Elimination Card* is.
+(However, in most cases, at this point there will only be one remaining card with an *Elimination Note* on it, so it won't matter.)
+* If the player who performed the clue was not in *Bluff Position*, then the blind-playing person is expected to keep playing until they find the intended card.
+This is similar to how a *Layered Finesse* works, but it is inverted such that they play cards from oldest to newest.

 ### The Chop Transfer

 * Sometimes, cards are accidently chop moved through a mistake or through a complicated situation.
 In these kinds of situations, it is pointless to waste a clue to "undo" the chop move; you can just continue to allow them to discard normally.
 That is, until they get something good on chop.